Advertisement

 When you hear the word "probiotics" you probably think of gut health.
 And for good reason.
 In addition to filling our fridges with probiotic foods like yogurt and kombucha, probiotics have quickly become one of the most popular supplements in the United States.

-In fact, the 2012 National Health Interview Survey showed that about 4 million people take them to support everything from healthy digestion to bloat and immune function.* (And that number has likely spiked in the last month thanks to newfound issues like quarantine constipation and excess bean bloat.)
+In fact, the 2012 National Health Interview Survey showed that about 4 million people take them to support everything from healthy digestion to bloat and immune function.* (And that number has likely spiked in the last month thanks to issues like regularity struggles and excess bean bloat.)

 Despite their popularity, it's important to note that there's no one-size-fits-all approach to probiotics.
 There are many different types of probiotics—called strains—and each one has its own special function.
 Every person also has a unique gut microbiome—or balance of beneficial bacteria in the gut—so the best probiotic for you may be different from the ideal choice for someone else.